ayushzz6/ULTRA-LOW-LATENCY-TRADE-SIGNAL-INFERENCE-ENGINE_1/README.md

 | Spread                  | Order book   | # we will not use it for high latency
 | Tick inter-arrival time | Time-based   |

-IT is a high-performance inference engine designed for real-time financial signal prediction at ultra-low latency.
-It integrates live WebSocket data ingestion from Binance, high-frequency feature engineering, ONNX-optimized model inference, and latency profiling tools — all optimized to run under 20 milliseconds end-to-end on commodity hardware.

 Key Features---
 Live streaming from Binance WebSocket (per-tick updates)